Skip to main content

 onAudioStream: async (event) => {

-// Raw PCM audio data
+// Raw PCM audio data (always available)

 console.log('Raw data size:', event.eventDataSize);